 Research Scholars Students meeting

-The Research Scholars Program is a 4-year, elective program to recognize SIU medical students for their research efforts completed while in school.
-Qualified students receive a certificate at graduation and will be recognized as SIU School of Medicine Research Scholars in both their residency applications (via ERAS) and the MSPE (Dean's letter).
+The Research Scholars Pathway is a 4-year elective program to recognize SIU medical students for their research efforts completed while in school.
+Qualified students will be recognized as SIU School of Medicine Research Scholars in both their residency applications (via ERAS) and the MSPE (Dean's letter).

 For two years, medical students Matt Mannion, Nic Revelt, Taylor Badger, Sam Mounce, Emma Johns, Bridget McClain and Hannah Roberts collaborated with faculty both at SIU and at outside institutions to find a model that works best for the curriculum.

-The purpose of this pathway is to acknowledge the efforts of medical students who pursue research opportunities and make contributions to research at SIUSOM.
+The purpose of the Research Scholars Pathway is to acknowledge the efforts of medical students who pursue research opportunities and make contributions to our institutional research.
 The pathway will also provide consistent training in the ethical, legal and regulatory aspects of performing research, and create a venue to increase accessibility to research experiences for medical students.

 Requirements